 Jimdo doesn’t let you drag and drop individual content elements like text boxes or images onto your pages.
 Rather, you can only add page blocks, each of which contains multiple content elements.
 For example, a block might include an image and text box, a banner, or an image gallery.
 Jimdo has dozens of premade blocks, so it’s easy to build up your site content quickly.
 You have very little control over the layout of each block, although you can show or hide individual content elements within blocks.

 Notably, Jimdo also doesn’t give you much control over your site’s styles.
 You can customize your color palette, fonts, and button shape, but that’s about it.
 There are no options to modify block padding, the navigation bar layout, or your site’s footer.
-All Jimdo sites are mobile-responsive, but you can’t easily customize the look of your mobile site.
+All Jimdo sites are mobile-responsive.

 Jimdo’s approach towards website design will appeal much more to those who want to get up and running quickly than to those who want tight control over their site’s design.
 It’s straightforward to create a custom site in minutes, but your options for creating a unique look or layout are very limited.

 Jimdo lets you import images and videos from your computer, Facebook, and Instagram.
 If you opt to import images when first setting up your site, the AI designer will incorporate them into the sites it suggests for you.
 Jimdo saves all of your images to a media library, making it easy to add alt text and reuse them anywhere on your site.

 Jimdo also lets you add audio to your site via a link to Spotify or iTunes.
 However, there’s no way to add documents or PDFs.